SpecEyes: Accelerating Agentic Multimodal LLMs via Speculative Perception and Planning: Methodology

 which corresponds to the geometric mean of $\{p_{\max}^{(n)}\}$.
 However, $S_{\text{log}}$ remains unreliable for gating: (1)~it inherits the well-known miscalibration of softmax, where large logit magnitudes can yield overconfident probabilities; (2)~token-wise $p_{\max}^{(n)}$ can be spuriously high for low-entropy or nearly-deterministic positions (e.g., punctuation, formatting tokens), and the geometric aggregation does not explicitly measure how well the top prediction is separated from strong competitors.
 These issues increase the risk of false acceptance in our speculative bypass.

 \myparagraph{Answer Separability Score.} Instead of relying on the raw softmax probability, we design a metric that measures the \emph{decision margin} between the top prediction and its competitors.
 For the $n$\textsuperscript{th} generated token with logit vector $\boldsymbol{\ell}^{(n)}$, let $\ell_{[1]}^{(n)} \geq \ell_{[2]}^{(n)} \geq \cdots \geq \ell_{[|\mathcal{V}|]}^{(n)}$ be the sorted logits in descending order.
-We define the \emph{token-level separability} by standardizing the leading logit against its nearest competitors, defined as:
+We define the \emph{token-level separability} as: